By using this site, you agree to the Privacy Policy and Terms of Use.

 MINIMUM QUALIFICATIONS:

-• Bachelor’s degree in related scientific field or equivalent combination of education and experience
+• Bachelor’s degree in related scientific field or equivalent combination of education and experience.

-• Demonstrated scientific knowledge in the area of study
+• Demonstrated scientific knowledge in the area of study.

-• Demonstrated basic laboratory skills
+• Demonstrated basic laboratory skills.

 PREFERRED QUALIFICATIONS:

-The hourly pay range for this position is from $23.33 to $33.21 and pay offered will be based on experience and qualifications.
+Research Technician I: The hourly pay range for this position is from $23.33 to $33.21 and pay offered will be based on experience and qualifications.

 Fred Hutchinson Cancer Center offers employees a comprehensive benefits package designed to enhance health, well-being, and financial security.
 Benefits include medical/vision, dental, flexible spending accounts, life, disability, retirement, family life support, employee assistance program, onsite health clinic, tuition reimbursement, paid vacation (12-22 days per year), paid sick leave (12-25 days per year), paid holidays (13 days per year), and paid parental leave (up to 4 weeks).